manojreddyoladri/Writing-A-Unix-Shell/README.md

   - identify malformed commands.

 - **Identifying malformed commands**
-  - NULL Command a\
+  (i) NULL Command a\
   eg: `osh> | ls` a\
-  this is wrong as we have a null command before the `|` b\
+  this is wrong as we have a null command before the `|` c\
   (ii) Missing Files for redirectorsa\
   eg: `osh> ls >` a\
-  the output redirector is expecting a file, but it is null in command b\
+  the output redirector is expecting a file, but it is null in command c\
   (iii) Multiple Redirectors a\
   eg: `osh> ls > file | cat` a\
   in this case, we have two output directors that can be associated to ls.
 This is ambiguous